Can I get travel insurance if I've had cancer?

 3. Speak to a human

-If you prefer to explain the stability of your condition to a person, MIA speaks to all customers over the phone instead of using computerised medical screening.
+If you prefer to explain the stability of your condition to a person, brands such as Clear2Go by MIA and InsureCancer assess you as an individual, looking at your medical records and talking to you over the phone, instead of using computerised medical screening.

 Insurers can accept a higher level of risk on a single-trip policy compared to a multi-trip policy, because they know the exact destination and duration of risk.